Chiswick conveyancing FAQs

 Are Chiswick conveyancing fees fixed?

-Some conveyancing solicitors in Chiswick carry out the conveyancing on an hourly rate and other firms will work for a fixed fee.
+Some conveyancing solicitors in Chiswick carry out the conveyancing on an hourly rate.

-If, for whatever reason, your property sale or purchase does not go ahead, you will pay no legal fees at all with our No Move, No Fee guarantee.
+If, for whatever reason, your property sale or purchase does not go ahead, you will pay no legal fees at all with a No Move, No Fee guarantee.

 I'm purchasing a home in Chiswick - what searches do I need?